 The Best Hiking Boots for Men Review

-What are the best men's hiking boots?
-Our expert testers put 14 of the most popular models through the wringer to squeeze out the best.
-We tested them side by side in the mud, gravel, and snow.
-We hiked in the desert and to snowy mountain tops; on well-traveled trails and way, way off trail.
-We scrutinized each boot's construction, devised tests, logged thousands of miles, and ranked each one's performance in comfort, traction, stability, weight, water resistance, and durability.
+What is the best men's hiking boot?
+In search of the answer, our expert tests put 12 of the most popular models through the wringer.
+From North to South America, we hiked through deserts, down into canyons, through thick forests, and up volcanoes, both on well-traveled paths and way, way off trail.
+We tested them side by side in the mud, scree, wet and dry slabs, streams, boulders, and snow.
+We scrutinized each boot's construction, devised tests, hiked hundreds of miles, and ranked each one's performance in comfort, traction, stability, weight, water resistance, and durability.
 Read on to see how all the competitors fared in our updated review.

 Read the full review below >